makomweb/design-patterns/README.md

 - to make builder fluent, return _this_
 - different facets of an object can be built with different builders working in tandem via a base class
 ## Factory pattern

+- a factory method is a static method that creates objects
+- a factory can take care of object creation
+- a factory can be external or reside inside the class a an inner class
+- hierarchies of factories can be used to create related objects
 ## Prototype pattern
 ## Singleton and MonoState pattern